matjaz99/eventlogger/README.md

 - `count` - count events that match with the rule conditions and will be exposed as Prometheus metric (see metrics).
 Requires additional parameter `metricName`.
 - `event` - forward event to another http endpoint (see alarms).
-- `alarm` - send event as alarm to another http endpoint (see alarms).
-TODO: define what is clear
+- `alarm` - send alarm notification to another http endpoint (see alarms).
+- `clear` - send alarm-clear notification to another http endpoint.
+Rule name for clear must match rule name for alarm!

 ## Alarms